-Any potential donor who is under quarantine due to exposure to known or suspected COVID-19 should be made temporarily unavailable (TU) for 30 days from the start of their exposure.
+Any potential donor who is under quarantine due to exposure to known or suspected COVID-19 may need to be made temporarily unavailable (TC).
+Please refer to the A00916.
 This does not include donors working from home due to personal choice or company-wide policy.
 Exceptions to this guidance may be considered on a case-by-case basis in consultation with the NMDP/Be The Match and transplant center medical directors.

 Quarantine in general means the separation of a person or group of people reasonably believed to have been exposed to a communicable disease but not yet symptomatic from others who have not been exposed so as to prevent the possible spread of the communicable disease.

 Are couriers required to quarantine after traveling domestically or internationally with product for NMDP/Be The Match?

 NMDP/Be The Match is following the CDC guidelines for both international and domestic travel at this time.
 NMDP requires that all staff and volunteer couriers be vaccinated for COVID-19.